Language Access Services

 - Right to Language Access Notice

-- Interpreter Grievance Form English or Spanish
+- Interpreter Grievance Form in English and Spanish

 Chester County Courts provides interpreters to persons of limited English proficiency and those who are deaf or hard of hearing as required by Title VI of the federal Civil Rights Act, the Americans with Disabilities Act (ADA),the Pennsylvania Interpreter Act, the Unified Judicial Systems of Pennsylvania’s Language Access Plan and its regulations.